akash69711/2048/README.md

 ## Modifications by @mvkaran
 Added Dockerfile, K8s manifest & ECS task definitions for demo

-## Modifications by @akash69711
+## Modifications by @akashwh7
-Added Github Actions workflow, modified 2048.yml deployment manifest file, Setup CICD to deploy on k8s GCP cluster, used Jfrog Artifactory to store container images.
+Added Github Actions workflow file, modified 2048.yml deployment manifest file, added kustomization.yml, Setup CICD to deploy on GKE cluster, used Jfrog Artifactory to store container images.
+Any static app can be stored in app-code directory.